X16Community/x16-smc/doc/update-with-bad-bootloader-v2.md

 Push the power button to power on the SMC.
 Type "HELP" to check if you have updated to the newer version.

 If this worked, you now have a method of updating your SMC without needing an external programmer.
 However, you may want to repair the bootloader, so that you do not have to use a wire every time there is an update.
 The new SMC version contains an interface which can be used to repair the bootloader.
-See the [Flash manipulation guide](flash-manipulation.md) for details.
+See [SMC bootloader tools](smc-bootloader-tools.md) for details.

 ### Images